 The Choir of St John’s College, Cambridge is one of the finest collegiate choirs in the world – known and loved by millions from its broadcasts, concert tours and over 90 recordings.
 Founded in the 1670s, the Choir is known for its rich, warm and distinctive sound, its expressive interpretations and its ability to sing in a variety of styles.
 Alongside this discipline, the Choir is particularly proud of its happy, relaxed and mutually supportive atmosphere.
-The Choir is directed by Andrew Nethsingha following in a long line of eminent Directors of Music, recently Dr George Guest, Dr Christopher Robinson and Dr David Hill.
+The Choir is currently directed by Christopher Gray, following in a long line of eminent Directors of Music, recently Dr George Guest, Dr Christopher Robinson, Dr David Hill and Andrew Nethsingha.

 The Choir’s purpose

 The Choir is made up of around 20 Choristers and Probationers from St John's College school, and around 15 Choral Scholars who are members of St John's College, and its primary purpose is to enhance the liturgy and worship and daily services in the College Chapel:

 Choral Evensong Tuesdays to Sundays at 6.30 pm